-No. The accelerated death benefit endorsements provide a portion of the life insurance policy's death benefit should the insured become chronically or terminally ill.
+No. The accelerated death benefit endorsement allows the policy owner to accelerate a portion of the life insurance policy's death benefit should the insured become chronically or terminally ill as defined in the endorsement.
 This is paid in advance so the ultimate policy death benefit paid to the beneficiary is reduced.
-Since you are accessing your death benefit before your death, the amount of the benefit accelerated will be more than the payout amount received.
+If you elect to access a portion of your death benefit before your death, the amount of the benefit accelerated will be more than any payout amount received due to the discount factor.